nirumutha/UK-Ecommerce-Analysis/README.md

-UK High Street Retail Transformation: Data Analysis & Visualisation Overview
+📉💡 UK High Street Transformation: Data & Visual Analytics 🧐 Overview
-This project investigates the profound transformation of UK retail between 2015 and 2025.
-It combines data-driven analysis, curated visualizations, and clear storytelling to reveal why the British high street is changing, who is most affected, and what these trends mean for the future of commerce, employment, and communities.
+This project explores the seismic transformation of the UK retail sector from 2015 to 2025.
+Through curated data analysis and clear visual storytelling, it reveals the “What, Why, Who, and Where” behind the dramatic changes facing the British high street.

-Objectives
+🎯 Objectives
 Quantify the scale and acceleration of UK store closures

 Analyze the rise of e-commerce and its impact on traditional retail

-Uncover the human cost by visualizing employment trends
+Uncover the human cost with employment trends

-Explore regional differences and the emerging digital divide
+Expose regional differences and the emerging digital divide

 Provide actionable insights for retailers, policymakers, and analysts

-Key Visuals & Analytical Steps
+📊 Key Visuals & Steps
-Store Closures Over Time:
+📉 The What: Store Closures Over Time
-Line/bar chart displaying annual UK retail store closures, highlighting the scale and acceleration of decline.
+Visualizes the relentless rise in UK retail store closures, putting the scale of challenge into perspective.

-E-commerce Share of Retail Sales:
+📈 The Why: E-commerce Share of Retail Sales
-Line chart showing the growth of online sales from 5% to 26% of total UK retail, providing context for physical closures.
+Charts the explosive growth of online sales—from 5% to over 25%—providing crucial context for the physical decline.

-Employment Trends in Retail:
+👥 The Who: Employment Trends in Retail
-Multi-series area/line chart breaking down total, full-time, and part-time retail employment and their downward trajectory.
+Shows falling employment across full-time and part-time roles, adding a powerful human dimension.

-Regional Scatter Plot:
+🌍 The Where: Regional Scatter Plot
-Scatter plot revealing the relationship between e-commerce penetration and store closures by region, highlighting local disparities and the “digital divide.”
+Reveals how e-commerce penetration and store closures interact locally, highlighting the UK’s evolving “digital divide.”

-Project Structure
+📁 Project Structure
-/data/ : Structured datasets (not included in repo)
+/data/       : Cleaned datasets (private/optional)

-/notebooks/ : Analytic notebooks and scripts for reproducing analysis and graphs
+/notebooks/  : Analytic code and chart scripts

-/figures/ : Final export-quality graphs for publication and social sharing
+/figures/    : Final publication-ready visualizations

-README.md : Project context, methods, insights, and usage info
+README.md  : Key context, story, and usage

-Results & Insights
+🔎 Main Insights
-UK retail store closures have accelerated, with notable spikes post-2020.

-E-commerce has grown from a marginal channel to a dominant force, fundamentally altering consumer behaviour and retail business models.

-Retail job losses, for both full- and part-time roles, underscore the human impact of disruption.

-The regional analysis exposes stark local differences: some areas are adapting, while others see compounded economic and social challenges.
+Store closures have accelerated since 2015, with sharp upticks since 2020.

+E-commerce’s share has surged, becoming the key driver of retail disruption.

+Retail job losses are substantial, revealing the social and economic impact.

+The digital divide is real: regional impacts are uneven, bringing both unique local risks and opportunities.

-Usage
+🚀 Usage
-Suitable for academics, industry analysts, journalists, policymakers, and retail strategists seeking an actionable and accessible synthesis of UK retail trends.

-Plug-and-play visuals and analysis code enable rapid reuse for related geographies or retail segments.
+Instantly use the /figures/ visuals in reports, presentations, or posts

+Reproduce or adapt the analysis via the scripts/notebooks for broader research or new datasets

+Spark discussion, inform policymaking, or inspire strategy—this repo is built to be shared

-Contributing
+🤝 Contributing
-Contributions, feedback, and forks are welcome!
-Please open an issue or pull request if you’d like to collaborate or build on this work.
+Questions, suggestions, and contributions are very welcome!
+Open an issue or pull request to help enhance or extend this analysis.